Review of the Beats Solo 3

 - The sound quality is praised by most reviewers.

-- For on-ear headphones, these are surprisingly comfortable.
+- For on-ear headphones, the Beats Solo 3 are surprisingly comfortable.

 - The ear cups have a snug fit which keeps them in place.

 - Overall, compared to other Beats headphones, these are lightweight.

 - For Apple users, Beats Solo 3s are convenient and live up to expectations of Apple products.